-Alston & Bird embraces diversity at all levels of the firm and seeks out the best individuals to join our team.
-Our unique culture is enhanced through diversity of not only race and gender, but includes members of the LGBT community, generational differences, cultural differences and talented people of varying backgrounds and experiences.
+Alston & Bird embraces diversity and inclusion at all levels of the firm and seeks out the best individuals to join our team.
+Our unique culture is enhanced through diversity of not only race and gender, but includes members of the LGBTQ+ community, generational differences, cultural differences and talented people of varying backgrounds and experiences.
 In order to provide leadership, structure and accountability to these efforts, we have created a committee foundation throughout the firm to implement these ideas and continually educate our attorneys and staff.

 Emily Costin, Co-Chair, Women’s Initiative Committee